-All participating members will receive a UnitedHealthcare Health Care Spending Card account debit card, at no cost, which makes it easy to access your health care FSA funds.
+All newly participating members will receive a UnitedHealthcare Health Care Spending Card account debit card, at no cost, which makes it easy to access your health care FSA funds.
+Members with an existing card can continue to use it up until the card's expiration date.
 Your entire health care FSA election amount is available for claims incurred at the later of either Jan.
-1, 2020, or your effective date.
+1, 2021, or your effective date.

-IRS requirements apply when you use a

-UnitedHealthcare Card, and every cardholder agrees to follow IRS rules.
+IRS requirements apply when you use a UnitedHealthcare Card, and every cardholder agrees to follow IRS rules.
 Read the cardholder agreement that accompanied your Health Care Spending Card.